-The rental real estate market in Russia has been very competitive following the fall of the Soviet Union in 1990, where all property was state owned and allocated to individuals to ‘use’ based on their occupation.
+The rental real estate market in Russia has been very competitive following the fall of the Soviet Union in 1990.
+At the time, all property was state-owned and allocated to individuals to ‘use’ based on their occupation.
 Post-communism, Russian housing, in particular Moscow property, has flourished with a buoyant market for renting and buying Russian property.

 However, as the Russian economy expanded post-communism, rental prices in Moscow also dramatically rose; capitalism and more foreign investment meant an influx of foreign nationals and an increased demand for accommodation in Moscow.

-But, according to Bloomberg, since the crash in oil prices and the terse political situation in Ukraine and Crimea in 2015, many international firms have withdrawn or made investment cutbacks in the country.
-The decreased demand for property has lead to a drop in the price of Moscow rentals, up to some 40 percent in some of the city’s most desirable neighbourhoods.
+But, according to Bloomberg, since the crash in oil prices and the tense political situation in Ukraine in 2015, many international firms withdrew or cut investments in the country.
+The decreased demand for property led to a drop in the price of Moscow rentals, up to some 40% in some of the city’s most desirable neighborhoods.
 While the marketplace is still very competitive, renters in Moscow can get more for their money.

-As a rule, the majority of rentals in Moscow are apartments and come either furnished, semi-furnished or unfurnished.
-Most landlords will accommodate your requests to add or remove furniture and, in some cases, you can agree for them to buy furniture you have purchased when you leave.
+As a rule, the majority of rentals in Russia are apartments and come either furnished, semi-furnished, or unfurnished.
+Most landlords accommodate requests to add or remove furniture.
+In some cases, you can agree for them to buy furniture you have purchased when you leave.

-In the outer suburbs of Moscow, there is also a number of gated complexes and luxurious villas coming up on the market.
-Naturally, with more space you should expect to pay a premium, plus factor in the longer commute into the city, but you will have more chance of finding a house to rent in Moscow.
+In the outer suburbs of Moscow, there are also many gated complexes and luxurious villas on the market.
+Naturally, expect to pay a premium, plus factor in a longer commute, but you will have more chance of finding a house to rent in Moscow.

-For students, there are dormitories, room rentals and homestays to help reduce the cost of renting in Moscow.
-Read more in our guide to student accommodation in Moscow.
+For students, there are dormitories, room rentals, and homestays to help reduce the cost of renting in Moscow.
+Read more in our guide to student accommodation in Russia.